The technique was picked up by early New Englanders and has remained a beloved Cape Cod tradition.

 First a pit is dug in the sand, usually above the high tide line.
 The pit is then filled with large field stone rocks.
 From there a thick layer of hardwood firewood is added, enough to last four hours.
 The fire is lit and left to burn (with supervision!).
 This is a great time to enjoy the beach, share a drink with friends around the fire, or to prepare for the next steps.

 Once the fire has burned down to coals and the rocks are hot (over 400 degrees!), a layer of rockweed is added.
 The seaweed has small pockets of moisture that release more steam that will help cook the meal and add a briny flavor.
 Once the thick layer of rockweed is sizzling and steaming away, the food is added.
 Some put the food on in wooden boxes, while others toss it right on top of the seaweed.
 Lobsters, hard-shell clams, sweet corn, potatoes, onions, muscles, steamers, and sometimes sausage or other courses are added, with another layer of rockweed covering them.
 Depending on the size of your clambake you may need 20 or more pounds of fresh, wet rockweed.
-The whole pile is then covered with a wet canvas tarp, soaked in seawater, followed by a blue tarp to keep the steam and
+The whole pile is then covered with a wet canvas tarp, soaked in seawater, followed by a blue tarp to keep the steam and heat in.
+Finally, sand is shoveled around the edges of the tarp, so it doesn’t blow away.

 Courtesy of the Chatham Bar Inn